rubin55/rusty-tricks/README.md

   * Use the `assert!`, `assert_eq!` and `assert_ne!` macros for tests and possibly, pre-conditions for functions (think design-by-contract)
   * `'static` means valid for the entire lifetime of the program
+  * `From` trait is for converting between types, called by `?` to convert between error types

 In Rust, "no value" is represented as `()`, called "unit".